 How Do I Legally Stay Overnight In a Walmart Parking Lot?

+The best way to ensure that you’re legally staying overnight in a Walmart parking lot is to call the Walmart in question and ask a manager for permission to stay.
+This is always the best policy.
 There are ways to find out which parking lots other RVers have not only had permission to stay in but have also had good experiences staying at, but you should still get permission, regardless of what you read.

 So – here’s our first pro tip on how to legally stay overnight in a Walmart parking lot: Call the specific Walmart where you plan to overnight and ask permission.
 If you use an app, a direct line to the Walmart you’re inquiring about will likely be provided.
 Use it.
-Otherwise, contact the general Walmart line and they’ll provide the phone number of the store you need: (1-800-WALMART)
+Otherwise, contact the general Walmart line, and they’ll provide the phone number of the store you need: (1-800-WALMART)

 Here’s our second pro tip on how to legally stay overnight in a Walmart parking lot: Once you’ve obtained the proper permission to stay, DO NOT BECOME A WALMART CAMPER.
 Don’t set up camp.
 Don’t abuse the gift of a place to stay overnight for free.